 Exploring this famous American National Monument is one of the highlights of our Bike the Bridge & Shuttle to Muir Woods Tour.

-For over a decade Dylan’s Tours has been leading small group tours to Muir Woods.
+For over a decade Dylan’s has been leading small group tours to Muir Woods.
 From bringing thousands of visitors to the park, we’ve noticed that our guests tend to love one of the Muir Woods hiking trails more than the others.

-The Most Popular Muir Woods Hiking Trail
+The Most Popular Muir Woods Hiking Trails

 First things first, you will need to buy Muir Woods tickets at the entrance.
-The price of Muir Woods tickets depends on age, if you’re 16 or older, it will cost you $10, and if you are 15 and under you can get into the park for free.
+The price of Muir Woods tickets depends on age, if you’re 16 or older, it will cost you $15, and if you are 15 and under you can get into the park for free.